-The lowest responsive bidder will be required to complete form DOT-289B, as included in the contract documents, when the contract is sent for signature.
+The lowest responsive bidder on a project with a specified goal will be required to complete form DOT-289B, as included in the contract documents, when the contract is sent for signature.
 This form requires a signature from each DBE identified in the low bidder's DBE commitment.
 A separate form will be supplied for each DBE and will be included in the contract documents.